Advancements in Constitutive Model Calibration: Leveraging the Power of Full-Field DIC Measurements and In-Situ Load Path Selection for Reliable Parameter Inference: Methods

 The first step is to model any knowledge regarding the unknown parameters of the forward model, $\pars \in \Pars \subset \mathbb{R}^{D}$, that is available \textit{a priori} to observing data.
 In the adopted notation, the parameters $\pars$ belongs to subspace $\Pars$ of dimension $D$.
 Data $\data \in \Data \subset \mathbb{R}^{N_{obs}}$ is then collected which belongs to the data space $\Data$ with dimensionality $N_{obs}$, which is the number of measurements.
 The \emph{likelihood function} is a probability model that describes the model fitness to the data (or the likelihood of observing the data) for a given parameter value, $f(\data \given \pars)$.
 Once this data become available, the prior model is conditioned upon it and updated to the posterior distribution, $\pi(\pars \given \data)$, via Bayes' rule,

 Thus, both the data and prior beliefs are taken into account when calculating the posterior distribution, which is, generally speaking, not available in closed-form due to the dimensionality of the parameter space.
 For this reason, simulation techniques such as Markov Chain Monte Carlo (MCMC) \cite{tierney1994markov,gamerman2006markov,smith1993bayesian,andrieu2003introduction,liu2001monte} are widely used to obtain an approximation of the posterior distribution through one or more of a variety of sampling algorithms.
-In the ICC framework, the posterior distribution must be approximated after each load step, which is pre-determined to be 5 in this case.
-As the goal is to eventually use this method in real-time decision making with experiments, less than an hour is allotted to posterior estimation within each cycle of the ICC framework.\footnote{This time allotment would reduce with additional load step options or additional load steps.} Therefore, in this application of real-time decision-making, the expense of MCMC would be challenging to overcome.
+In the ICC framework, the posterior distribution must be approximated after each load step, with the total number of load steps predetermined to be 5 in this case.
+As the goal is to eventually use this method in real-time decision making with experiments, less than an hour is allotted to posterior estimation within each cycle of the ICC framework in order to complete the experiment (including setup time) in one day.\footnote{This time allotment would reduce with additional load step options or a larger number of total load steps.} Therefore, in this application of real-time decision-making, the expense of MCMC would be challenging to overcome.
 Thus, within the ICC framework, a Laplace approximation to the posterior distribution is adopted due to its relative speed and ease to compute.